-Located 125 miles southeast of Chicago, Lafayette, Indiana, is a bustling city that is rich in national history and a wide array of cultures.
-Named for the famous French general and revolutionary war hero Marquis de Lafayette, the city was founded in 1825 on the bank of the Wabash River.
+Located 125 miles southeast of Chicago, Lafayette, Indiana, is a bustling city rich in national history and diverse cultures.
+Named for the famous French general and revolutionary war hero Marquis de Lafayette, the town was founded in 1825 on the bank of the Wabash River.

 From historical culture to education, music, and American foods, Lafayette is a city worth visiting for these reasons and many more.